vk-cs/docs-public/docs/en/networks/vnet/instructions/net/net.md

       openstack subnet unset --help
       ```

-      Below are just the basic arguments of the commands.
+      Below is an example of editing subnet by changing DHCP pool, DNS server and static route.

    1. Run the command: